Chinley, Buxworth and Brownside: Population

-There are 2,796 residents recorded in total within Chinley, Buxworth and Brownside parish for the 2011 census, an increase from 2,647 (6%) of the 2001 census.
+There are 2,794 residents recorded in total within Chinley, Buxworth and Brownside parish for the 2021 census, a minimal reduction from the 2,796 residents recorded for the 2011 census, which itself was an increase from 2,647 (6%) of the 2001 census.
 The population majority is mainly working age adults, with the 18–64 years age bracket taking up 63%.
 Infants to teenage years are another sizeable grouping of around 18%, with elderly residents (65 years and older) making up a similar number (19%) of the parish population.

 Labour market

-A substantial number of 18 years old locals and above are in some way performing regular work, with 74% classed as economically active.
+In reports for the 2011 census, a substantial number of 18 years old locals and above are in some way performing regular work, with 74% classed as economically active.
 10% are economically inactive, and 16% are reported as retired.
 A majority of residents' occupations are in skilled trades, professional and managers, directors and seniors.

-Housing
+Housing and mobility

-Over 1,200 residences exist throughout the parish, primarily at Chinley, the largest settlement.
+2011 statistics record over 1,200 residences exist throughout the parish, primarily at Chinley, the largest settlement.
 The majority of housing stock is of the fully detached type, semi detached or terraced.
 The vast majority of these (>900) are owner occupied, with other tenure including social and private rentals.

-Mobility

-The majority of households (90%) report having the use of a car or van.
+During the 2011 census, the majority of households (90%) reported having the use of a car or van.

 Economy

 Historic

-Although highly rural which encouraged much land use historically for agriculture and pastural farming, there is little evidence found of how the land was used prior to the Norman Conquest, which saw the wider area used as a royal hunting forest.
+Although highly rural which encouraged much land use historically for agriculture and pastoral farming, there is little evidence found of how the land was used prior to the Norman Conquest, which saw the wider area used as a royal hunting forest.
 Despite that restriction, some land was granted away and other areas given to small tenants in the following centuries.
 Other local industry during that period included some quarrying, with slate workings at Cracken Edge alongside Chinley Churn and smaller, later locations such as limestone at Crist and Barren Clough and sandstone along Hayfield Road.
 Coal mining look place to the west of the Churn area, from the 1700s into the 19th century.
 A number of mills were based on the Black Brook.
 As for labour in the middle 1800s, reported occupations included schoolmasters, mason, paper manufacturer, spinning and blacksmiths.